denisepen/denisepen.github.io/_posts/2019-02-11-looking_at_linked_lists.markdown

 This is very different from an array where each value can be found by using it's index, or a dictionary (hash/object) where a value can be found using it's key.

 One benefit of a linked list is that you can add a node to the beginning of a linked list using constant time (O(1)).
 This means that subsequent nodes do not need to be re-indexed as they do in an array.
-The newest node simly becomes the "head" of the linked list.
+The newest node simply becomes the "head" of the linked list.

 ![Imgur](https://i.imgur.com/puV3Ehl.png)